Which Would Be The Best Choice

 If you are planning to buy a Las Vegas Home, and are not sure of whether you are interested in a new home, a somewhat older resale, or a truly “older” home, it would be best to avoid confusion by researching what the differences are in older and newer homes, and how these differences would or would not be to you and your family’s liking and adaptability.

 Be sure to have a family consultation after you have carefully examined these differences, in order to reach a consensus as to what kind of home would best suit everyone’s lifestyle.

-Above all, try to reach some conclusions before you bring your appointed Las Vegas Real Estate Agent into the picture.
+Above all, try to reach some conclusions before you bring your appointed real estate agent into the picture.
 Once you are focused on the kind of homes you have decided you are interested in, and in what price range, your agent can go to work and locate properties of interest.

 Differences in newer and older homes are many.
 For example, older homes –in particular, homes built in the 1950s thru the 1970s – may offer less interior living space then a newer home ( a typical two or three bedroom home in those days might be about 900 to 1600 square feet, with one or one-and-one half bathrooms) but may have been built on a larger lot since land was not quite at such a premium then.

 Rooms and windows are generally smaller in these older homes, and each of the rooms are pretty much closed off from one another.
 The open floor plan of modern construction allows for lighter, airier surroundings, and larger windows will let in more daylight.